 AA measurement: Obesity and bowel gas create challenges.
 Substantial probe pressure is usually needed to move gas out of the way and reduce the distance from the probe to the AA.
-Ask patients to indicate when the pressure is too uncomfortable.
+Tell patients that probe pressure is needed and ask them to indicate when the pressure is too uncomfortable.
+The exam can be done in the left lateral position or in the supine position, which ever gives the best imaging.
 Follow and periodically measure the AA from the SmA down to where it bifurcates into the iliac arteries.
 Isolated iliac artery aneurysms (diameter > 1.5 cm) are rare, but such aneurysms are common in association with distal AAA.
 The AA may be intermittently lost because of overlying bowel gas, but if periodic good measurements are obtained, the gaps are acceptable.
 The measurement of the AA that matters is the greatest diameter, wherever it occurs.
 Clinic imaging is not gated with the ECG and the AA can vary in diameter from 0.2 to 0.4 cm between systole and diastole so be cautious interpreting small changes in AA measurements over time.
 Get repeated measurements in any patient if the diameter is borderline or high.

 There are two issues with the measurement technique.
 The first is that the probe needs to be perpendicular to the aorta or falsely high values may result.
 It may be harder to get perpendicular as a AAA gets larger.
 Check that the probe looks perpendicular to the body long axis with any increased AA measurement.
 Usually, the most perpendicular view also gives the clearest image of the AA.
 Repeated measurement should be performed with any large AA.